 The Sceptre X322BV-SR is a 32-inch 720p resolution display that offers decent picture quality for problem-free viewing, as well as a great contrast for deep, dark blacks.
-The display is VESA wall mount ready, but for those who would want to have it mounted on a tabletop, the two-pronged legs on both its ends ensure that it stays stable without any form of wobble.
+The display is VESA wall mount ready, but for those who would want to have it mounted on a tabletop, the two-pronged legs on both ends ensure that it stays stable without any form of wobble.
 Its sound quality is good enough to maintain audibility during dialogue, but the lack of advanced gaming features may shun interest from pro players.

 The display will work with older gaming consoles, and for those who might want to stream content, the TV will require them to purchase a separate streaming device such as a Firestick.
 The TV’s HDMI input will allow users to connect other content sources to the TV, and thanks to high contrast, the TV shouldn’t have any challenges handling dark scenes.

 A 32-inch TV for gaming is a television with features and functionalities primarily intended to enhance your gaming experience.
 Everything from its screen resolution to its refresh rate is fine-tuned for improved gaming performance.
 Likewise, you’ll find great 4K TVs for gaming that are also 32 inches, although larger sizes with 4K are recommended.

 Like any other TV, it connects directly to your gaming console or other media device using an HDMI cord.
 Once connected, your TV will interpret the visual data coming from the gaming system and reproduce it on the screen in a way your brain can understand.
 Dumb TVs work the same way, they just don’t have any smart features included.

 The main difference between 32-inch gaming TVs and traditional TVs becomes apparent when you consider their intended purpose.
 Conventional TVs offer features and specifications that work well for the broadest range of consumers.
 Gaming TVs, on the other hand, offer features targeted specifically at gamers.
 To get a look at some great TVs for gaming, check out our mashup of Samsung vs LG 32-inch LED TVs.

 TVs in this category are also locked in at the 32-inch screen size, whereas traditional TVs come in sizes ranging anywhere from 22 inches to 85 inches or more.
 Looking for a smaller good-quality traditional TV?
-Look no further than the best 24 inch TV.
+Look no further than the best 24-inch TV.

 Modern TVs most commonly use liquid crystal display (LCD) technology to reproduce the images and colors coming from your gaming console.
 LCDs feature two panels of glass with a material called liquid crystal housed between them.